GreenhouseCI/blog.greenhouseci.com/android-turorial/android-tutorial.md

 authentication dropdown.
 You will be displayed an input where you can *drag-n-drop* your `SSH private key` or on which you can click to pick the key in a more conventional way.
 At the very moment you select/drop the key, we will peek into it and check if it's password protected.
 If we discover that the key is indeed protected, we kindly ask you to write the passphrase to the input field that appears under the SSH key field.

-You might expect that as we have emphasized `SSH` so much, the `http(s)://` URLs ##  "won't do the trick any more" -> this is written assuming the reader bothers to read every previous won't do the trick any more.
-And that's true.
-With SSH key auth you have to use ## section, even though those sections will not be relevant for them (I probably won't read about public/basic auth if I use SSH keys).
-`ssh://` prefixed URL and none other than you can provide it.

-In general the given URL should be something of the form
+Please note that in case of `SSH key` authentication, you should provide a repository URL that starts with `ssh://`, so the given URL should be something of the form
 ```
 ssh://username@example.com/path/to/repo
 ```